Houston Texans: McNair family era (2002–present)

 The Houston Texans joined the NFL in the 2002 season, playing at the newly opened Reliant Stadium under head coach Dom Capers.
 With their opening game victory over the Dallas Cowboys on September 8, 2002, the Texans became the first expansion team to win its opening game since the Minnesota Vikings beat the Chicago Bears in 1961.
+The Texans went 4–12 and finished last in the AFC South in their debut season.
+The team improved to a 5–11 mark in the 2003 season.
+The team continued to make progress with a 7–9 record in the 2004 season.
+In the 2005 season, the Texans fell to a 2–14 record for the worst mark in the league.
+After the season, the team fired Capers as head coach.
+They earned the top pick in the 2006 NFL Draft.

 Gary Kubiak years (2006–2013)

 While the team struggled in its early seasons, results began to improve when native Houstonian Gary Kubiak became the head coach in 2006.
 The Texans finished with a .500 season (8–8) in 2007 and 2008, and nearly qualified for the 2009–10 playoffs with a 9–7 result in 2009.
 The Texans started the 2010 season on a 4–2 record going into a Week 7 bye week, but promptly collapsed 2–8 in the second half of the season, finishing 6–10.
-In the 2011 NFL Draft, the Texans acquired Wisconsin star defensive end J. J. Watt 11th overall.
+In the 2011 NFL draft, the Texans acquired Wisconsin star defensive end J. J. Watt 11th overall.
 The following season, former Cowboys head coach Wade Phillips was hired as the defensive coordinator for the Texans, and the improved defense led to them finishing 10–6, winning their first AFC South title.
 The Texans then beat wild card Cincinnati Bengals 31–10 in the first round of the 2011–12 playoffs, before a 20–13 defeat by the Ravens in the Divisional Round.